Annual Report Vs Tax Filing 2025 What Every Small Business Must Know to Avoid Penalties

 FAQs About Annual Report vs Tax Filing

-1. Are annual report and tax filing the same thing?
+1. Are annual reports and tax filings the same thing?

 2. Do I need to file both even if I didn’t earn revenue?